Ishan-Karpe/Vitra-Horizon/TASK.md

 ### App Flow Analysis (2025-08-01)

-Based on the mockups in `assets/mockups/`, the Vitra-Morph app appears to be a body transformation prediction application with the following screens and user journey:
+Based on the mockups in `assets/mockups/`, the Vitra-Horizon app appears to be a body transformation prediction application with the following screens and user journey:

 #### Screen Breakdown:
 1. **Welcome.png** - Welcome/onboarding screen for first-time users